-Disability pension: The monthly pension is equal to 20% of the insured's average monthly earnings during the last 5 years, plus 1.33% of earnings for each 12-month period of contributions beyond 180 months.
+Disability pension: The monthly pension is equal to 20% of the insured's average monthly earnings in the last 5 years, plus 1.33% of average monthly earnings for each 12-month period of contributions exceeding 180 months.
 The insured is credited with a 6-month contribution period for each year that the claim is made before age 55.

-The minimum pension is 80% of the legal monthly minimum wage (14,444 CFA francs in 2004).
+The minimum pension is equal to 80% of the legal monthly minimum wage (14,444 CFA francs in 2004).